benjaoming/rhythmbox-fullscreen/README.md

 Then activate it and press the new Full Screen button appearing at Rhythmbox's toolbar.

-###Ubuntu package
+### Ubuntu package

 Fossfreedom is maintaining a PPA on Launchpad with the latest release.
 Click the link below to read instructions about adding PPA.

 [ppa:fossfreedom/rhythmbox-plugins](https://launchpad.net/~fossfreedom/+archive/rhythmbox-plugins)

-###Local-User installation:
+### Local-User installation:

 <pre>
 git clone https://github.com/benjaoming/rhythmbox-fullscreen
 cd rhythmbox-fullscreen
 </pre>

-For rhythmbox versions 2.96 to 2.99.1
+For rhythmbox versions 2.96 to 2.99.1:

 <pre>
 ./install.sh --rb2
 </pre>

-For rhythmbox version 3.0.1 and later
+For rhythmbox version 3.0.1 and later:

 <pre>
 ./install.sh
 </pre>

-###Global-User (all-users) installation:
+### Global-User (all-users) installation:

 <pre>
 git clone https://github.com/benjaoming/rhythmbox-fullscreen
 cd rhythmbox-fullscreen
 </pre>

-For rhythmbox versions 2.96 to 2.99.1
+For rhythmbox versions 2.96 to 2.99.1:

 <pre>
 ./install.sh -g --rb2
 </pre>

-For rhythmbox version 3.0.1 and later
+For rhythmbox version 3.0.1 and later:

 <pre>
 ./install.sh -g
 </pre>

-###Known issues
+### Known issues

 Reports say that using Compiz on a 64-bit Virtualbox will trouble the progress bars and scrolling.
 However, using windowed mode (via the plugin preferences) should fix this.

-###Usage
+### Usage

  - Activate the plugin.
  - To enter full screen mode, find the menu item **View->Full Screen**.
  - ...or simply hit **F12**

-###Technical stuff
+### Technical stuff

 The plugin uses custom drawn Cairo widgets in a DrawableArea and idle callbacks for animations.
 Everything is therefore vector graphics.

-if you find an error, please run Rhythmbox from terminal with the following option:
+If you find an error, please run Rhythmbox from terminal with the following option:

     rhythmbox -D RhythmboxFullscreen